traggo/website/docs/terminology.md

 A static range has a concrete start and end point.
 Like f.ex.
 10/12/1998 5:12 PM to 10/13/1998 5:12 PM.

+Dates must be in this format to work: `2023-01-01T00:00:00.000Z`

+(This currently only works in editable time field, they can be made static afterwards to hide them on the dashboard)

 ## Relative Range

 A relative range is relative to now.
 You can use simple operations to subtract time from it.